 Ahtna, Inc. owns 609,472 acres in fee simple title within the boundaries of the Wrangell-St. Elias National Park and Preserve (Park).

 The Ahtna Region includes the entire Copper River watershed, including the Chitina, the Chistochina, the Gulkana, the Tazlina and portions of the Susitina and Tanana watersheds.
-The Copper River system is the forth largest in Alaska, and is the most extensively glacier-influenced.
+The Copper River system is the fourth largest in Alaska, and is the most extensively glacier-influenced.
 The region includes about 24,000 square miles of land, which is largely unexplored, but rich deposits of copper, gold, silver, lead, molybdenum, and platinum are known.

 Two National Parks, Denali National Park and Wrangell-St. Elias National Park and Preserve also dominate the Ahtna Region.
 Ahtna holds title to 3,000 acres within Denali with approximately 25,000 acres under selection.
-Within Wrangell-St. Elias Ahtna has approximately 600,000 acres conveyed with an equal amount in selections.
+Within Wrangell-St. Elias, Ahtna has approximately 600,000 acres conveyed with an equal amount in selections.

 Back to top